What to Eat When You Are Sick

 Diane May, Registered Dietitian

 December 14, 2020

 These power-packed foods are a delicious way to feel better, faster.

-I often prescribe these essentials as part of any cold-sufferer’s diet:
+I often prescribe these essentials:

 Garlic has been studied for centuries for its anti-bacterial properties.
 When garlic is sliced, chewed or crushed, sulfur compounds such allicin, diallyl disulfide, vinyldithiins and s-allyl cycteine are activated (giving off that distinctive garlic smell).
 These have been shown to support the disease-fighting response of some types of white blood cells, helping them to fight viruses.
 Garlic can also be taken as a preventative supplement: I recommend 300 mg a day, or incorporating one to two fresh cloves daily into your diet, including in salad dressings, green juices, or simply rubbing it on whole grain bread for delicious flavored toast.

 Good, old fashioned chicken soup has been used forever as a common cold aide and there are some real benefits.
 The warm broth can help alleviate congestion and the electrolytes (sodium) found in the broth can help keep you hydrated and soothe a sore throat.
 The added chicken and vegetables provide additional protein and nutrients, with carrots, celery, onion, turnip and fresh herbs supplying an even bigger nutritional boost.

 When you aren’t feeling your best, warm fluids can soothe that scratchy throat and help to loosen mucus.
 Opt for decaffeinated tea as caffeine is dehydrating, which is the last thing you need when you are trying to flush a virus from your system.
 I always recommend ginger tea, as it can soothe a stomach that’s upset from loose mucus draining into the digestive system.
 Ginger also has anti-inflammatory properties that assist with immune function.